gyrusdentatus/tixbuster/README.md

 # 3. Test priority codes (36 highest probability)
 python3 main.py test --priority

-# 4. Test all patterns (~1 hour for 2151 codes)
+# 4. Test all patterns with multi-threading (~10-20 minutes with 5 threads)
-python3 main.py test --all
+python3 main.py test --all --threads 5

+# 5. Random bruteforce if you know the pattern
+# Example: if voucher is WTFLOL, this should find it
+python3 main.py test --random 50 --random-prefix WTFLO --random-length 1 --random-charset upper --verbose
 ```

 ## Installation